moinwiki/moin/docs/admin/configure.rst

 Notes:

-* you usually use these modifiers if most of the rights shall be as specified later, but a special user or group should be treated slightly different for a few special rights.
+* you usually use these modifiers if most of the rights for a given user shall be specified later, but a special user or group should be treated slightly different for a few special rights.

 ACLs - Default entry
 --------------------
-There is a special ACL entry "Default" which expands itself in-place to the default ACL.
+There is a special ACL entry, "Default", which expands itself in-place to the default ACL.

-This is useful if e.g. for some items you mostly want the default ACL, but with a slight modification - but you don't want to type in the default ACL all the time (and you also want to be able to change the default ACL without having to edit lots of items).
+This is useful, for example, if when you mostly want the default ACL, but with a slight modification - but you don't want to type in the default ACL all the time (and you also want to be able to change the default ACL without having to edit lots of items).